What is walking meditation?

 I learned walking meditation at two different mindfulness centers in Florida, as well as from my friend who is also a meditation teacher, Amanda O’Bryan.

-Because of the extra physicality of walking rather than seated meditation, it works especially well for people with sensory differences, ADD/ADHD, or just jittery nerves.
-Walking also gives the mind a second focus, besides just (but connected to) the breath.
+Because of the extra physicality of walking rather than seated meditation, it works especially well for people with sensory differences, ADHD, or just jittery nerves.
+Walking gives the mind a second focus, besides the breath.
 I find it good to walk in some sort of loop, whether around a room or garden, or a neighborhood, so my mind is not focused on arriving at a destination.
 But we can also use the technique of walking meditation even when we are walking to a destination—I use it between appointments, between errands.
-I will get out of my car and feel my feet on the ground, notice my breath, and focus just on those two things until I get
+I will get out of my car and feel my feet on the ground, notice my breath, and focus just on those two things until I get where I’m going.

 Try a little walking meditation this week, and let me know how it goes, friends!